caltechlibrary/dataset/how-to/file-system-layout.md

 The layout managed/described by the collection.json document located in the root folder of the collection.
 The file pairtree supports "attachments" by creating a sub directory next the the JSON document.
-The sub directory name is `_docs`.
+The sub directory uses a [semver](https://semver.org) as its name, e.g. `v0.0.0`.
 The sequence of characters will not collide with pairtree semantics and is legal on common file systems.
 E.g. storing the document "hello-world.json" with the attachment "smiles.png" in a collection named "C" would result